mcwarman/blog/content/posts/2023-03-03-fixing-automating-terraform-with-github-actions.md

 #### Download & Decrypt Plan

-The plan is downloaded and decrypted using the passphrase.
+The plan is downloaded and decrypted using the same passphrase from the action repository secret.

 ```yaml
 - name: Download Plan